scusi/TLSWebServer/README.md

 go run $GOROOT/src/crypto/tls/generate_cert.go --rsa-bits=2048 --host=localhost
 ```

+**NOTE**: The docker image already comes with self-signed certificate.
+However, this certificate is the same for everyone useing the docker image and
+*NOT* meant for production use.
+For production use you should have your custom
+certificates in the config directory and mount it as a volume into the docker
+container.
+As shown in the docker example above.

 ### Allow TLSWebServer to bind to privileged ports

 When you want to use the default ports for HTTP (port 80) and HTTPS (port 443)